ainfosec/FISSURE/README.md

 - [ ] Provide yearly capture-the-flag contests around FISSURE
 - [ ] Support new GNU Radio releases
 - [ ] Update the project idea list every year

+## FISSURE Challenge

+The annual "FISSURE Challenge" capture-the-flag contest to showcase new additions to FISSURE is held in December each year.
+Past challenges are archived and can be solved all year round!
+Gain hands-on experience and view solutions at: [FISSURE Challenge](https://fissure.ainfosec.com/).

 ## Contributing